Donnie Jones: Seattle Seahawks

-Jones was drafted in the seventh-round (224th overall) by the Seattle Seahawks in the 2004 NFL draft.
+Jones was selected in the seventh-round (224th overall) by the Seattle Seahawks in the 2004 NFL draft.
 He was one of three punters to be selected that year.
 He played in six games with Seahawks in between stints on the practice squad during his rookie season.
 He shared punting duties with Tom Rouen and Ken Walter during the season.
 On the year, Jones punted 26 times for a 38.0 average with a net of 32.2, six inside-the-20 and two touchbacks.
 He had a season long with a 51-yard punt against the Carolina Panthers on October 31.
 On November 14 at the St. Louis Rams, he punted three times for a 49.3-yard gross average and a net of 42.7, when he had another 51-yard punt.

 Miami Dolphins

 Jones was awarded off waivers to the Miami Dolphins on July 25, 2005.
 There he would be reunited with his college head coach Nick Saban.
 He was released following training camp and re-signed to the practice squad, but was placed on the active roster prior to the season opener.
 He went on to play in all 16 games in his first season with the Dolphins.
 On the season, he had 88 punts for a 43.5-yard average, including a net of 39.3, which led the NFL and marked a new Dolphins’ single-season record.
 He also added 31 punts inside-the-20, which ranked second in the AFC and was a Dolphins’ single-season record as well.
 Of his 88 punts, 24 went 50 yards or longer, with three traveling 60 yards or longer.
 He had a punt of 50 yards or longer in all but three games, and had a net average of 40.0 or better in nine games.
 He also held for placekicker Olindo Mare throughout the season.
 Jones' performance during the season earned him a selection as a third alternate for the Pro Bowl.

 Jones experienced a bit of regression in 2006 compared to the previous year.
 For the season, he had 85 kicks for 3,640 yards – an average of 42.8 yards per kick.
 He also had a net average of 35.7 yards per punt, with 28 punts inside the 20-yard line.
 He had one punt blocked during the season.

 Jones was a restricted free agent in the 2007 offseason.
 He was tendered a contract by the Miami Dolphins on March 2.